Cyclist in Poland crash stable after 5-hour surgery on face - WHIZ News

 Gruenpeter added surgery was “very complicated due to the nature of the injuries but went with no complications.”

-Jakobsen’s Deceuninck Quick-Step team said no brain or spinal injury was revealed, and doctors would try to bring him out of coma later Thursday.
+Jakobsen’s Deceuninck Quick-Step team said no brain or spinal injury was revealed, and doctors would try to bring him out ofan induced coma later Thursday.

+According to the race’s chief doctor, Barbara Jerschina, three other riders — Damien Touze, Marc Sarreau and Eduard Prades — were also hospitalized along with a Polish race official who was hit by Jakobsen.

 The International Cycling Union condemned Groenewegen’s attitude and determined he was responsible for the crash.
 Groenewegen was disqualified by the race jury and faces further disciplinary sanctions.